Meet the Bromley Brighter Beginnings volunteers

 I’m a stay at home mum to one daughter, and when I have free time you can find me at the gym, crafting, and watching my daughter save goals on the football pitch.

 I’ve always helped out with BBB – my daughter’s a trustee and she suggested I get properly involved.

 I received a lot of practical help in terms of clothes and equipment when I had my boys and wanted to be able to give some of that back to people in need.
 I’ve also seen through my work the distress brought by not having the means to get everything that your baby needs.
 If we can alleviate some of that worry that seems to me like the right thing to do.

-I have two boys and work part time as an NHS therapist.
-I also enjoys distance swimming when I can.
+I have two boys and work part-time as an NHS therapist.
+I also enjoy distance swimming when I can.

 I became aware of the amazing work that BBB does through my network of local mums and wanted to get involved, as I felt it was a great way to help within the community and give something back.

 As I have worked as a project and communications manager for agencies and for a large charity previously, joining the communications team seemed a great way to use my skills.

 I have two young children, and in my free time, I can often be found cycling or at the beach with my family.
 I am currently training for the Brighton half marathon, and I also love yoga, dancing and reading a good book.

 I was shocked when I realised the level of need in our Borough and I felt compelled to get involved somehow.
 I believe in the power of community to make tangible changes that improve life for local people, and that’s why I’m so passionate about being involved in BBB.
 I love working with our fabulous volunteers and am always amazed by the generosity of our supporters.